 2. You connect remotely to a private network.

-With the popularity of remote work, it could make sense to use a static IP address.
-This is especially true if you need to access private networks for school, an employer, or your own home.
-Having a static address could simplify the process of communicating with these networks.
+With the popularity of remote work, using a static IP address could make sense.
+This is especially true if you must access private networks for school, an employer, or your home.
+Having a static IP could simplify the process of communicating with these networks.

 Winner: Static IP address